Guide · Stabilize a video on Mac

 How do I stabilize a shaky video on a Mac for free?

-Use Crisp: drop your clip in, pick the Stabilize lane (or type "fix the shaky footage"), and press it.
-It tracks the motion and counter-shifts each frame on your Mac — no account, no upload, no watermark.
+Use Crisp: drop your clip in, select the clip and type it in the prompt bar (or type "fix the shaky footage"), and press it.
+It tracks the motion and counter-shifts each frame on your Mac: no account, no upload.

 How well does it work?